This article originally appeared in VICE UK.

 But how feasible is it for the average person to make it to that point?
-YouTube has over a billion users, who collectively watch 4 billion videos every day.
+YouTube has more than a billion users, who collectively watch 4 billion videos every day.
 According to experts, 71 hours of footage is uploaded to YouTube every hour.
 Since the average clip lasts around 4.12 minutes, from the moment a new video is uploaded, users are competing with over 1.4 million other videos, not counting the trillions of videos already on YouTube and other similar platforms.
-The odds of going viral are so low that marketing and production company Curveball Media Limited has claimed users have "more chance of getting shot, dating a millionaire or being flown by a drunken pilot than getting 10,000 views" on a video.
+The odds of going viral are so low that marketing and production company Curveball Media Limited has claimed users have "more chance of getting shot, dating a millionaire, or being flown by a drunken pilot than getting 10,000 views" on a video.

 In fairness, it sounds like a lot of that sum has been given to her in the form of various gifts, rather than in cold hard cash.

-Well, for instance, "Overly Attached Girlfriend", the [girl who was a] massive meme on YouTube and Reddit with the crazy eyes – we did a video with her for Samsung that she got paid for.
+Well, for instance, "Overly Attached Girlfriend," the [girl who was a] massive meme on YouTube and Reddit with the crazy eyes—we did a video with her for Samsung that she got paid for.
 We had the initial idea, but she helped us with the execution and the writing, because obviously it was her character.
-We flew her out to London and she's the main aspect of the video.
+We flew her out to London, and she's the main aspect of the video.
 That's one thing I can tell you about because we did it, but I've seen lots of others, like the Delta Airline inflight safety video.
-It's got Charlie Bit My Finger, it's got the hamster, it's got the rainbow guy... it's got the bloke from the Will It Blend? campaign – just loads and loads of internet celebs.
+It's got Charlie Bit My Finger, it's got the hamster, it's got the rainbow guy… it's got the bloke from the Will It Blend? campaign—just loads and loads of internet celebs.
 They would have all been paid quite decent money to be in that, and there's a whole bunch of them.
 It's a thing now where those people are legitimate celebrities, so they get paid and they get featured in stuff.

 READ ON NOISEY: A Pure Conversation with Paul McCartney